-Figure 3-3 shows that the transmit side MMCM and associated clock buffers are instantiated at the <component_name>support level.
-If the "Shared logic is in core" option is not selected, ensure an MMCM or similar clock management structure is instantiated elsewhere in your design to provide the necessary clocks.
+When using the external XGMII at 10 Gb/s, Figure 3-3 shows that the transmit side MMCM and associated clock buffers are instantiated at the <component_name>support level.
+If the "Include Shared Logic in core" option is not selected, ensure an MMCM or similar clock management structure is instantiated elsewhere in your design to provide the necessary clocks.